MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

 ## Review the Summarization Capabilities of the Extension

-In this task, you review the two summarization functions available in the `azure_cognitive` schema.
+In this task, you review the two summarization functions in the `azure_cognitive` schema.

 1. For the remainder of this exercise, you work exclusively in the Cloud Shell, so it may be helpful to expand the pane within your browser window by selecting the **Maximize** button at the top right of the Cloud Shell pane.